Children’s safety and security on/off premises

 - Parent/carer will complete a form giving permission for regular collection by another adult e.g. childminder, grandparent etc. this will include the name of the person their relationship to the child and a telephone number.
 It must be dated and signed by the parent/carer.

 - Occasional collection by another adult e.g. going home with a friend, there is a Collection Book available for the parent/carer to write into in advance, it must be signed, dated and telephone number.
 The collection book is kept with the register.
 Parents/carers may telephone the setting on occasion and give verbal permission for another named adult to collect their child.
 This must include the adults name, phone number and what the child calls them, also if they are not known to the setting a brief description of them, they may be asked for ID.
 This will be written in the collection book and signed by the staff member and a prompt put on the white board.
-On arrival staff will ask the person for their name.
+On arrival staff will ask the person for their name and check their ID.

 Door Safety Procedure